This article provides an overview of JWST post-pipeline data analysis tools and contains pointers to software installation and training materials.

 JWST focused training materials

 Training materials for JWST data analysis will eventually include worked examples of common workflows, using outputs from the JWST pipeline.
-Currently the materials are more general than that, and often example data sets from other observatories.
-The table below provides links to these materials.
+Currently the materials are more general than that, and make use example data sets from other observatories.
+Table 3 provides links to these materials.

 |JWST User Training in Data Analysis||Notebooks||Webcast||2016 Workshop at STScI|